lilianweng/lil-log/_posts/2017-07-22-predict-stock-prices-using-RNN-part-2.md

 **--- Let's start going through some code ---**

-(1) As demonstrated in tutorial [Part 1: Define the Graph]({% post_url 2017-07-08-predict-stock-prices-using-RNN-part-1 %}#define-graph), let us define a `tf.Graph()` named `lstm_graph` and a set of tensors to hold input data, `inputs`, `targets`, and `learning_rate` in the same way.
+(1) As demonstrated in tutorial [Part 1: Define the Graph]({{ site.baseurl }}{% post_url 2017-07-08-predict-stock-prices-using-RNN-part-1 %}#define-graph), let us define a `tf.Graph()` named `lstm_graph` and a set of tensors to hold input data, `inputs`, `targets`, and `learning_rate` in the same way.
 One more placeholder to define is a list of stock symbols associated with the input prices.
 Stock symbols have been mapped to unique integers beforehand with [label encoding](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).

 {% highlight python linenos %}
 # Mapped to an integer. one label refers to one stock symbol.
 stock_labels = tf.placeholder(tf.int32, [None, 1])
 {% endhighlight %}

 (2) Then we need to set up an embedding matrix to play as a lookup table, containing the embedding vectors of all the stocks.
-The matrix is initialized with random numbers between $$-1$$ and $$1$$ and gets updated during training.
+The matrix is initialized with random numbers in the interval [-1, 1] and gets updated during training.

 {% highlight python linenos %}
-    # Don’t forget: config = RNNConfig()
+# NOTE: config = RNNConfig() and it defines hyperparameters.
 # Convert the integer labels to numeric embedding vectors.
 embedding_matrix = tf.Variable(
-        tf.random_uniform([config.stock_symbol_size, config.embedding_size], -1.0, 1.0)
+    tf.random_uniform([config.stock_count, config.embedding_size], -1.0, 1.0)
 )
 {% endhighlight %}